George Ezra

-George Ezra Barnett (born 7 June 1993) is an English singer-songwriter and guitarist.
+George Ezra Barnett (born 7 June 1993) is an English musician, singer-songwriter, and podcaster.
 After releasing two EPs, Did You Hear the Rain?
-(2013) and Cassy O' (2014), Ezra rose to prominence with the release of his hit single, "Budapest", which reached number one in several countries.
+(2013) and Cassy O' (2014), Ezra rose to prominence with the release of his hit single "Budapest", which reached number one in several countries.
 His debut studio album, Wanted on Voyage, was released in June 2014, reaching number one in the UK and the top ten in seven other countries.
 It was also the third-best-selling album of 2014 in the UK.

 Ezra's second studio album, Staying at Tamara's, was released in March 2018 and reached number one in the UK and the top ten in eight other countries.
 The second single from the album, "Paradise", reached number two in the UK, while the next single, "Shotgun", reached number one, becoming Ezra's first chart-topping single in the UK, Ireland and Australia.
 In February 2019, he won the Brit Award for British Male Solo Artist.
 Ezra released his third studio album, Gold Rush Kid, in June 2022.
-It became his third consecutive number-one album in the UK.
+It became his third consecutive UK no. 1 album.

 Early life

 George Ezra Barnett was born on 7 June 1993 in Hertford, Hertfordshire.
 His parents were teachers, with his father, Paul, teaching at Barnwell School in Stevenage.
 Barnett attended primary school in Bengeo and then Simon Balle School.
 He studied at Hertford Regional College.
 He moved to Bristol in 2011 to study songwriting at the British and Irish Modern Music Institute.
-Ezra has an elder sister named Jessica who accompanies him on tour, and a younger brother named Ethan who is also a singer and songwriter under the stage name Ten Tonnes.
+Ezra has an elder sister named Jessica who accompanies him on tour, and a younger brother named Ethan who is also a singer-songwriter, under the stage name Ten Tonnes.